hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 #### Death of a Leader

 If the leader of the warband is slain, the Hero with the next highest Leadership value takes command.
-They then gains the Leader ability (although they must continue to use their original Skill list).
+They then gain the Leader ability (although they must continue to use their original Skill list).
 If there is more than one Hero eligible to assume command, the warrior with the most Experience points becomes the leader.
 If that is also even the player may choose.
 In the case of Undead warbands, the death of the Vampire means that the warband’s Necromancer must take over.
 If the warband doesn’t include one it must purchase one in the immediate post-game phase else the spells that hold the restless dead together unravel, and the warband collapses into a pile of bones.
 You can buy a Vampire after the next game, at which point the Necromancer will step down (whether they want to or not) and lose the Leader skill.

 #### Buying new equipment between games